Seiko Matsuda: 1983–1984

-In February 1983, Seiko released her twelfth single "Himitsu no Hanazono", making it the fourth single to be written by Matsutoya.
-The production was suffered because of an abrupt change in her production staff, which was originally to have beenKazuo Saitsu.
+In February 1983, Seiko released her twelfth single "Himitsu no Hanazono", the fourth to be written by Matsutoya.
+The production suffered because of an abrupt change in her production staff, which was originally to have been Kazuo Saitsu.
 The single charted at number one on the Oricon Weekly Charts and sold over 396,000 copies.
-On the yearly Oricon rankings in 1982, it ranked in 22nd place and in the yearly rankings.
-In her television performances, Seiko wore a mini skirt which became a big topic of discussion among viewers and fans.
-The single became the 10th consecutive number one single, which shattered the former Japanese record of nine consecutive number-ones by popular 1970s music duo Pink Lady.
+On the yearly Oricon rankings in 1982, it ranked 22nd.
+In her television performances, Seiko wore a miniskirt which became a topic of discussion among viewers and fans.
+The single became the 10th consecutive number one single, breaking the record of nine consecutive number-ones by popular 1970s music duo Pink Lady.

-On March 28, 1983, Seiko was physically attacked by a mentally ill person with a piece of metal in front of 6,000 horrified fans during a performance of a concert held in Okinawa.
+On March 28, 1983, Seiko was attacked by a mentally ill person with a piece of metal in front of 6,000 fans during a performance held in Okinawa.
 Seiko collapsed after the assault, and was rushed to the hospital with her head bleeding.
 Doctors said preliminary X-rays did not show any brain damage.
 One week later, she had fully recovered and was able to perform again.
-However, the events left Seiko traumatized and she did not perform in Okinawa at all again until 2007.
+However, the events left Seiko traumatized and she did not perform in Okinawa again until 2007.

-In April 1983 months after her previous single, she released her thirteenth single "Tengoku no Kiss".
+In April, months after her previous single, she released her thirteenth single "Tengoku no Kiss".
 The single was written by Haruomi Hosono from the Yellow Magic Orchestra.
 The single served as the theme song for the movie "Primeria no Densetsu Tengoku no Kiss", in which Seiko played herself.
 The single charted at No.1 on the Oricon Weekly Charts and sold over 471,000 copies.
-On the yearly Oricon rankings in 1982, the singled ranked in 16th place and also in the yearly rankings.
+On the yearly Oricon rankings in 1982, the singled ranked in 16th place.